Frequently Asked Questions

 Does my child need prior athletic experience to play a sport at CCA?

-No. CCA offers Athletics opportunities to kids of all experience levels.
-Every student that joins a team has an opportunity to learn and improve.
+Sometimes.
+CCA offers Athletics opportunities to students of all experience levels.
+Every student who joins a team has an opportunity to learn and improve.
+Some teams are subject to a tryout or evaluation to gauge skill level and to be placed on an appropriate level.
+Some sports do have “cuts” if the coaches and evaluators determine necessary.

 Does CCA provide equal playing time for all athletes?

 CCA teams are a part of competitive leagues and regularly qualify for post-season playoffs.
 Therefore, playing time is based on putting our teams in the best position to win the contest.
-Playing time is earned by ability, proficiency, effort and attitude.
-Player safety and well-being are also taken into account when determining playing time.
+Playing time is earned by ability, proficiency, effort, and attitude.
+Player safety and well-being are also considered when determining playing time.
 While we strive to get everyone in a game, we cannot guarantee playing time in games for every player.

 When are practices and games?